New Investigator Research Grants Funded by Medique Products

 2014 Recipient: Karen Mastroianni

 Testimonial: "The purpose of this project is to update a previous document from the Success Tools titled “Measuring and Articulating Value.”
-The document has been an excellent resource on determining the cost benefit of occupational health nurse (OHN) services; however, it was originally published in 1998 and has not been updated since.
+The document has been an excellent resource for determining the cost benefit of occupational health nurse (OHN) services; however, it was originally published in 1998 and has not been updated since.

 Occupational health nurses are in a key position to improve employee well-being, work conditions, safety, and injury/illness treatment as well as make a substantial impact on business cost drivers.
 To accomplish this, OHNs must align occupational health service as a business strategy and demonstrate the value of the OHN services.
 It is necessary to position OHN value as contributing to and supporting the mission of the organization plus demonstrating outcomes.
 Employee’s benefit by receiving the best services with positive outcomes.
-This requires not merely performing the roles and responsibilities to the highest quality standards, but documenting and communicating the outcome of services delivered (Mastroianni & Machles, 2013).
+This requires not merely performing the roles and responsibilities to the highest quality standards but documenting and communicating the outcome of services delivered (Mastroianni & Machles, 2013).
 This revised tool will serve as a guide for demonstrating value and positioning OHN services as improving employee health and safety; as well as essential components for business success, profits and cost savings."

 Research Project: Methods for Demonstrating Value of OHN